-Joseph Petric’s 240 commissions, including 14 concertos, have been supported by New York’s Koussevitsky Foundation, Laidlaw Foundation, Swedish Reikskonzerter, the Canada Council for the Arts, Ontario Arts Council, QALC and the Canadian Broadcasting Corporation.
-He has recorded for BBCRadio3, CBC, Societe Radio Canada, NHKJapan and PBS-USA and has appeared as soloist with most major Canadian symphonies, including the the Toronto Symphony Orchestra, Vancouver CBC Radio Orchestra, Vancouver Symphony Orchestra, Montreal Symphony Orchestra, and Symphony Nova Scotia; abroad the BBC Orchestra London, the Boston Modern Orchestra Project and Sweden’s Camerata Roman.
-International festival appearances include Siljan, Bournemouth, Tanglewood, Tokyo Spring, Ottawa Chamber Music Festival, Montreal’s MnM Festival, and Festival Domaine Forget.
+As a concerto soloist he has appeared with most major Canadian symphonies, including the Toronto Symphony Orchestra, Vancouver CBC Radio Orchestra, Vancouver Symphony Orchestra, Montreal Symphony Orchestra, and Symphony Nova Scotia; abroad the BBC Orchestra London, the Boston Modern Orchestra Project, Concertante di Chicago, and Sweden’s Camerata Roman.
+International festival appearances include Siljan, London Southbank, Bournemouth, Tanglewood, Tokyo Spring, Ottawa Chamber Music Festival, Montreal’s MnM Festival, Festival of the Sound, and Festival Domaine Forget among others.